Why So Many Fail to Achieve Their Dreams

 Daily action.
 This means doing something that moves you closer to your goal—every day.
 It might be an hour of research, or writing an email to someone who can help with a referral or introduction, or learning a new piece of the puzzle that will allow you to take the next step.
 Success comes from doing, obtaining feedback, making corrections, and doing it again.
 Don’t fall into the trap of spending several years designing a product or service only to find out the market has changed or the competition has made your product obsolete.
 Spend as much time as possible in front of potential customers.
 Ask for their thoughts and feedback.
 You may find a strategic business partner or alliance that was just waiting to happen.

 Persistence.
 Your competition wants the very same things you do.
 The ones who achieve success are tenacious and determined—no matter the challenge or obstacle.
-Every member of the “Second-Half” group made it clear they had been successful in spite of their failures, often refusing to give up even when logic and reason told them to quit.
+Every member of the “Second-Half” group made it clear they had been successful in spite of their failures.
 Continuing to push forward in the face of adversity can be uncomfortable, stressful, and scary.
 But so can working at a job you hate.

 With repeated use, these three “tools” become a mindset—a combination of planning, action, and attitude.
 And as a group with plenty of years to look back on, we unanimously agreed that each one had been a critical factor in achieving our personal and professional goals.